mateusgamba/sidebar-grid/README.md

 npm install gridstack bootstrap jquery jquery-ui
 ```

-After it has got unzip the webpack from react for set up jquery-ui
+Next, unzip webpack from react for set up jquery-ui

 ```
 npm run eject
 ```

-Open webpack.config.dev.js file into config folder and you go to line where you find alias and you add the follow instruct:
+Open `webpack.config.dev.js` file and find the line where you find alias and you add the follow:

 ```
 'jquery-ui': 'jquery-ui/ui'